-“If ripping off workers is the only way to make your business viable, then you shouldn’t be in business.”
+“If ripping off workers and not giving them breaks is the only way your business is viable, then you shouldn’t be in business.”

 A billion dollar business

-The Merivale Group is worth an estimated $1 billion to the Hemmes family and Justin is thought to have a personal fortune of $300 million.
+The Merivale Group is worth an estimated $1 billion, while Justin has a personal fortune of $300 million.